projectdiscovery/nuclei-ai-extension/README.md

 - Press **CLT+SHIFT+O** on any webpage to toggle (open / hide) the AI Editor window.

 ### Notes
-- All the templates generated with the extension will be automatically saved and stored in the user's projectdiscovery account.
+- All the templates generated with the extension will be automatically saved and stored in the user's ProjectDiscovery account.
-- Please note that this is an early version, and not all exploits can be converted into templates depending on the available vulnerability information and features provided by [Nuclei](http://github.com/projectdiscovery/nuclei).
+- Please note that this is an early version, and not all exploits can be converted into templates depending on the available vulnerability information and features provided by [Nuclei](http://github.com/projectdiscovery/Nuclei).

 ## Support